Shawn Mendes cancels world tour to focus on mental health

-Popstar Shawn Mendes shocked fans Wednesday morning after he announced he’s canceled the remainder of his world tour.
+(KTLA) – Popstar Shawn Mendes announced Wednesday morning he’s canceling the remainder of his world tour, citing his health.

 “As you guys know, I had to postpone the past few weeks of shows since I wasn’t totally prepared for the toll that being back on the road would take on me,” Mendes wrote on Instagram.
 “I started this tour excited to finally get back to playing live after a long break due to the pandemic, but the reality is I was not at all ready for how difficult touring would be after this time away.”